Supekku.dev

 Q: Seriously?

-A: Actually, With the right prompt and template, agents are surprisingly good at it.
-So yeah, I get why it sounds sketchy, but it really works pretty well.
+A: It might burn a few dolphins worth of tokens, but agents are pretty good at it.
+I get why it sounds sketchy, but it really works pretty well.

 Q: So you just reverse-engineer the architecture of the whole codebase every time you want to make a plan?

-A: Well, no, not the whole thing.
+A: No, not the whole codebase.
 Just just the parts you need to work in.

 A: Well, if you just build everything as disposable microservices -